helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Thu Jun 13 2013 16:52:04._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sun Jun 23 2013 18:44:17._